 - The Browse button and an associated text field are used to enter the name and location of the file to be exported.

-- Export and Cancel respectively export your animation or cancel (and so, close the export panel).
+- Export and Cancel are used to export your animation or cancel the export process (thus closing the export panel).
 But before exporting anything, we will study the options from the different tabs.

 Project and Clip tabs :